Members of the Leadership Committee are elected by their peers (fellow Biodesign Alumni) to lead the organization and support its mission.

 Nick Damiano (2013-14 Lucile Packard Fellow) is an engineer and entrepreneur with broad experience in startup operations, medical device R&D, software development, and mobile health.
 He is currently Co-Founder & CEO of Zenflow, which is developing a device that will permanently relieve urinary obstruction related to benign prostatic hyperplasia (BPH) in a simple, office-based procedure that uses a flexible cystoscope to optimize patient comfort.

-Before Torix Medical, he co-founded Nurep, a company aiming to transform surgical support.
+Before Zenflow, he co-founded Nurep, a company aiming to transform surgical support.
 Nurep allows medical device representatives to support operating room cases remotely via a mobile device.
 At Nurep, Nick led the technical development effort to bring the company’s product to market and also played key roles in strategy, sales, and fundraising.

 Nick also spent four years as a Research Engineer at EBR Systems developing a paradigm-shifting leadless cardiac pacing system.
 In this role, he designed and implemented several key algorithms critical to the functionality of the device.